-(j) A domestic worker may request a written evaluation of his or her work performance from the employer 3 months after his or her employment begins and worker as required by NRS 608.115.
+(j) A domestic worker may request a written evaluation of his or her work performance from the employer 3 months after his or her employment begins and annually thereafter.

 (k) If a domestic worker resides in the employer's household and the employer terminates his or her employment without cause, the employer shall provide written notice and at least 30 days of lodging to the domestic worker, either on-site or in comparable off-site conditions.